 |15.||Sony RX100 V||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the G3X has a hotshoe, while the SX730 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The G3X is a recent model that features in the current product line-up of Canon.
-In contrast, the SX730 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the SX730 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX730 was succeeded by the Canon SX730 HS.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G3 X and the Canon SX730?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.